Are earwigs bad for you or your home?

 Are earwigs bad

 Earwigs are insects that belong to the order Dermaptera.
 They are small, nocturnal creatures that are found in many parts of the world, including Europe, Asia, and the Americas.
 Earwigs are usually brown or black in color, and they have a pair of pincers on their abdomen, which they use to defend themselves and capture prey.
-Earwigs are often found in damp, dark places, such as under rocks and in compost piles, and they are often attracted to lights at night.
-Despite their reputation as being aggressive and predatory insects, earwigs are actually quite harmless to humans and do not bite or sting.
-In fact, earwigs are actually beneficial insects, as they help to control pest populations by feeding on other insects, such as aphids and mites.
+The adult earwig is typically about an inch long, sometimes reaching up to three quarters of an inch, with a dark brown or black body and distinctive forceps (cerci) at the end of its abdomen.
+Adult earwigs have short wings folded under short wing covers, while immature earwigs are lighter in color and lack wings, with smaller pincers.
+Earwigs are often found in damp, dark, moist places, such as under rocks, mulch, and in compost piles near the ground, and they are often attracted to lights at night.
+They often hide in dark, cool, and moist places during the day.
+Despite their reputation as being aggressive and predatory bugs, earwigs are actually quite harmless to humans and do not bite or sting.
+In fact, earwigs are actually beneficial insects, as they help to control pest populations by feeding on other bugs, such as aphids and mites.

 Here are a few questions we get asked a lot.
 Do earwigs do anything good?
 Yes, earwigs actually play an important role in the environment by helping to break down plant material and other organic matter.
 They also serve as a food source for other animals.
 Should I leave earwigs alone?
 Yes, it is best to leave earwigs alone if possible.
 They may look intimidating, but they are harmless to humans and are actually beneficial to gardens and outdoor spaces.
+However, when many earwigs are present, they can wreak havoc in gardens by feeding on soft fruits, vegetables, and other plants, especially in moist conditions, moist environments, and moist places near the ground.
 If they are in a place where they are unwelcome, like in the house, you can try to remove them by vacuuming them up or trapping them in a jar and releasing them outside.
+Earwigs inside homes are considered nuisance bugs, as they are attracted to moist environments and often enter through cracks or gaps in search of shelter.

 Do earwigs make noise?